joetanx/CyberArk.Extensions.Kubernetes/README.md

 > [!Note]
 >
-> The service needs to have the appropriate permissions to create tokens for the change operation to succeed
+> The service account needs to have the appropriate permissions to create tokens for the change operation to succeed
 >
 > Otherwise, use reconcile method with a kubeconfig account with the permissions